SpinW/pySpinW/docs/developers/adr/008_use_maturin_build_system.md

 Alternatively we can use a Python build system which directly wraps `cargo` like `maturin`.
 However, this would mean we cannot build C/C++ project unless we change the build system.

-On the other hand, `meson` directly supports build both rust and C++ modules.
+`maturin` in particular is very easy to use, and requires very little boilerplate.

 ## Decision

-We will use `meson` as our build system because it: is implemented in Python and directly supports building both C/C++ and rust extension modules.
+We will use `maturin` as our build system because we have already decided to use Rust for the compiled module, and `maturin` is both very easy to use and directly supports building Rust modules for Python.

 ## Status